junelsolis/freeradius-admin/README.md

 The docker-compose file will create three services: **rad-server**, **mysql-server**, and **apache2-server**.
 The three containers have network connectivity with each other through static ip's on their own bridge network.
 Ports are forwarded or exposed as needed.

+**Important** The docker-compose file is set to port-forward 3306 in case you need direct network access to the MySQL service.
+If this sort of access is not needed, it should be disabled in production setups by changing the 'port' declaration to 'expose'.

 # FreeRADIUS 3 Setup
 In order to use this software, I assume that you already have a FreeRADIUS 3 server set up properly to interface with a MySQL database containing the default FreeRADIUS schema.
 This project was constructed with the default MySQL schema that comes with FreeRADIUS in mind.
 If you wish to use this project with a different schema, you will have to change the tables the source code points to.